Long slow distance

 LSD training is a form of continuous training performed at a constant pace at low to moderate intensity over an extended distance or duration.
 The moderate training intensity of LSD is effective in improving endurance and maximum oxygen uptake in individuals who are undertrained or moderately trained.
-Although LSD training is not effective when used in isolation by well-trained athletes, there is substantial evidence that elite athletes spend 70% percent or more of their training time at LSD output levels, that LSD effort levels are a necessary part of the training of world class athletes, and that LSD workouts are primary drivers of the lower resting heart rates seen in well conditioned athletes.
+Although LSD training is not effective when used in isolation by well-trained athletes, there is substantial evidence that elite athletes spend 70% or more of their training time at LSD output levels, that LSD effort levels are a necessary part of the training of world class athletes, and that LSD workouts are primary drivers of the lower resting heart rates seen in well conditioned athletes.

 History

 Tim Noakes, a professor of exercise and sports science at the University of Cape Town, suggests that it was Arthur Newton who initially proposed that running longer distances at slower paces was the most effective training method for beginning runners.
 Noakes asserts that after this method was rediscovered in the 1960s, Joe Henderson coined the term "long slow distance".